adaford/Crypto_Arbitrage/README.md

 ******************************************************************************************************************************************************************

-python knc_bot.py ------> runs a continuous trading bot for knc on gemini
+$python gemini.py 1.05 1.07 kncusd coinbase 1 ------> runs a continuous trading bot for knc on gemini filling bids at >5% above coinbase price and undercutting large asks at >7% above coinbase price.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------